barchart/alerting-service-public/README.md

 JSON-out:

-	The "alert" object that was deleted.
+	The "Alert" object that was deleted.

 ###enableAlert

-Causes an alert to begin testing for matched conditions.
+Causes an "Alert" object to begin testing for matched conditions.
 Notifications will be sent as soon as the alert conditions are matched.

 JSON-in: